KomMonitor/kommonitor.github.io/docs/migration.md

 #### 11) Adapt Docker Compose setup
 Adapt your Docker Compose setup for using the new KomMonitor component versions.
-This includes using our custom Keycloak image, updating the image versions of the Data Management API, the Importer API and the Web Client and changing some environment variables.
-Our [Docker Compose templates](https://github.com/KomMonitor/docker/blob/feature/multi-tenancy/prod/kommonitor/docker-compose.yml) provide working configurations.
+This includes using our custom Keycloak image, updating the image versions of the Data Management API, the Importer API and the Web Client and changing some environment variables
+##### 11.1) Keycloak Setup
+Check the [Docker Compose template](https://github.com/KomMonitor/docker/blob/master/prod/keycloak/docker-compose.yml) for setting up a production ready Keycloak instance.

+Besides the Keycloak related configuration parameters, you'll find the `KOMMONITOR_REALMS` environment variable, which is dedicated to our custom Keycloak image.
+For this parameter set all Keycloak realms as comma separated list, which should use the multi-tenancy feature.

+##### 11.2) KomMonitor Setup
+There is also a [Docker Compose templates](https://github.com/KomMonitor/docker/blob/master/prod/kommonitor/docker-compose.yml) that provides a production ready configurations for all KomMonitor components.

 For the first startup after having your DB migrated, you have to enable the migration startup script by setting the following environment variables to your Data Management API container in the `docker-compose.yml` file: